{{ summaryTitle }}

 FAQ:

-The word has a valid sound, but that sound is not included in Focus sounds.
-Add the sound to the bank, use a wider preset such as A-Z, or replace the word so the sheet matches the intended lesson.
+The row has a readable sound, but that sound is not in Focus sounds.
+Add it to the bank, switch to a wider preset such as A-Z, or replace the word so the sheet matches the lesson.

-Early worksheets often use words such as box for X, but the useful sound is at the end of the word.
-Keep Flag X as review sound on unless you are deliberately using words that begin with an X sound.
+Many early worksheets use words such as box for X, but that sound is final rather than initial.
+Keep Flag X as review sound on unless you are intentionally using words that begin with an X sound.

-What should I do when rows are skipped?
+What should I do if rows are skipped?

 Glossary: